 I'm not going to give you any advice about wedding planning because there are people for that.
 But the real fun begins after you make it through the wedding day and the honeymoon period ends.

 Commit to Keep the Love Alive:

-Many couples find themselves wondering what it's all about once the veil of marital bliss falls away.
+Many couples wonder what it's all about once the veil of marital bliss falls away.
 Under those circumstances, it's not uncommon for people to wonder whether they made the right choice.

 Unless you've made it a practice to help each other meet the Six Human Needs at the highest levels.
 Of course, that's likely to be the subject of another article, so just use your imagination for now.

 It can be fun to guess which of the Six Human Needs somebody is trying to fulfill when acting a certain way.
-And then see whether you can find a creative way to help them positively meet those needs.
-Continuing to send flowers and scheduling a regular date night are good examples.
+See whether you can find a creative way to help them meet those needs, e.g., sending flowers and scheduling a regular date night are good examples.

 The Key to Happiness is Contribution:

-Throughout my life, I've learned that contribution is the key to happiness.
-On the one hand, I get to help people find the diamond of their dreams, which feels fantastic because sharing my experience makes it easier for you to buy a great looking diamond.
+I've learned that contribution is the key to happiness throughout my life.
+On the one hand, I help people find the diamond of their dreams, which feels fantastic because sharing my experience makes it easier for you to buy a great-looking diamond.

-On the other hand, the time I spend helping people through Hypnotherapy and coaching is equally rewarding, especially when they experience that moment of realization and breakthrough whatever challenge they face.
+On the other hand, my time helping people through Hypnotherapy and coaching is equally rewarding, especially when they experience that moment of realization and breakthrough, whatever challenges they face.